tuxmachine/nest-cucumber/README.md

 a very lean implementation and is compatible with a wide array of community modules.

-**NOTE:** This library is experimental and may contain strange bugs.
-I'll publish it to NPM when it has some proven stability.
+**NOTE:** This library is experimental, please report any bugs you encounter

 ## Usage

-1. Install the library with your favourite package manager (e.g.: `npm install --dev tuxmachine/nest-cucumber@master`)
+1. Install the library with your favourite package manager (e.g.: `npm install --dev @tuxmachine/nest-cucumber`)
 2. Create an entry file to bootstrap your tests:

 ```ts